MachineLearningBCAM/Datasets/README.md

 9) Image Segmentation (segment.csv)
 10) Vehicle Silhouettes (vehicle.csv)
 11) Pulsar (pulsar.csv) - Only data
+12) DomainNet (domain_4_clases.mat) The “DomainNet” dataset contains six different domains with decreasing realism and the goal is to predict if an image is an airplane, bus, ambulance, or police car.
+The sequence of tasks corresponds to the six domains: real, painting, infograph, clipart, sketch, and quickdraw.

 The datasets are in the [data](https://github.com/MachineLearningBCAM/Datasets/tree/main/data) folder and their description is available in the folder [descr](https://github.com/MachineLearningBCAM/Datasets/tree/main/descr)